Zhezkazgan Air

 Zhezkazgan Air, branded as ZhezAir, is an airline which operates scheduled and charter flights in Kazakhstan.
-It is headquartered at Zhezkazgan Airport in Jezkazgan and operates domestic flights out of its base.
+It is headquartered at Jezqazğan Airport in Jezqazğan and operates domestic flights out of its base.

 Until August 2012, the Government of Kazakhstan had the majority of stocks in the company.
 On August 29, 2012 the government stocks were offered for purchase at the Kazakhstan Stock Exchange.